-Japan is an industrial powerhouse whose infrastructure and environment have recently been devastated; now a net importer with a staggering debt-to-GDP; how will Japan’s insular culture emerge from the multiple crises it faces in the next generation?
+Japan is an industrial powerhouse and third largest national economy in the world.
+Now, however, it is a net importer with a staggering debt-to-GDP; how will Japan’s insular culture emerge from the multiple crises it faces in the next generation?
 Registration for the History of Japan is now available.

 A First History for Adults, Part 5 will consist of three segments–Japan, China, and India–which form an integrated thematic whole, but can also be purchased and learned separately or in installments as the course proceeds.
 In this first segment we will explore Japan: past, present, and future.
 We will trace the development of its native political and religious culture from its earliest pre-historical roots, with a special emphasis on the penetration of Buddhism from Asia, and its interaction with the native belief, known as Shintoism.
 We will track the fortunes of Japan’s imperial government from its foundation, through its anarchical feudal period, through to the unique culmination of centralized government in the form of the “Shogunate,” just as Europeans were beginning to penetrate into Japan.
 The main theme of the course will be Japan’s adaptation to the global supremacy of Western civilization.
 This exploration will begin with the uniquely Japanese pairing of the sakoku or “closed-country” policy and rangoku or “Western learning.”
 The former was shattered by the arrival of American Commodore Perry and his “black ships” in 1854, but the latter would help to position Japan for a shocking phase of modernization unparalleled elsewhere in Asia.
 Undergoing centuries of change in just decades, Japan desperately struggled to rise into the ranks of the world’s great powers, ultimately deciding upon an imperial policy in Asia to achieve it.
 How did Japan’s defeat in WWII, occupation, and long-term subordination by the United States during the Cold War and since shape its culture?
 As its economy falters and its demographic situation becomes desperate in the 21st century, how will its bankrupt government and people react?
 A distinct possibility exists that Japan will return to being one of America’s greatest enemies.
 Find out why!